Nebucatnetzer/nixos/README.md

 I don't provide any garantuees that it will work on other systems.
 In addition some of the scripts required for installation will destroy your data when used.

-## Raspberry Pi installation
+## Preparation

-1. Add the new system to `flake.nix`.
-2. Build the image with `scripts/build-raspi-image.sh SYSTEMNAME`
-3. Flash the image to an SD card
-   `dd if=~/Downloads/SYSTEMNAME.img of=/dev/mmcblk0 bs=4M`.
-4. After you've booted the Pi get the new SSH key with `ssh-keyscan hostname.custom.domain` and add it to `scrts/secrets.nix`.
-5. Then login into the new Pi and mount the `FIRMWARE` partition with `sudo mkdir -p /mnt && sudo mount /dev/disk/by-label/FIRMWARE /mnt` and make sure that your `config.txt` looks like [./systems/raspi4/config.txt](./systems/raspi4/config.txt)
-6. Change the password
+On a PC you don't have to do anything special.

+For a Raspberry Pi you need to prepare the SD card first with a UEFI partition.
+On a PC navigate into this project and run the following commands:

+- `nix-shell`
+- `sudo create-uefi-partition.sh`

+This will format the SD card at `/dev/mmcblk0`, create a partition and download and copy all the required files for running UEFI on a Pi 4.

-## x86 installation
+## Installation

+1. Insert an USB stick with the latest NixOS ISO into your device.
 1. `curl https://git.2li.ch/Nebucatnetzer/nixos/archive/master.tar.gz | tar xz`
-2. `cd nixos && nix-shell`
+1. `cd nixos && nix-shell setup-shell.nix`
-3. `sudo ./scripts/format-disk.py`
+1. For a normal PC run: `sudo ./scripts/format-disk.py` on a Raspberry Pi 4 run: `sudo ./scripts/format-sdcard.py`
-4. `sudo nixos-install --no-root-passwd --root /mnt --impure --flake .#SYSTEMNAME`
+1. `sudo nixos-install --no-root-passwd --root /mnt --impure --flake .#SYSTEMNAME`

+When everything is finished you can reboot the system and remove the USB stick.
+You have now a fully encrypted NixOS system.

 ## Update remote systems